-Regular Status: Applicants may be admitted to the Graduate School on regular status if they have earned a baccalaureate degree from a regionally accredited institution with a grade point average (GPA) of 2.5 on all undergraduate work pursued based on a 4.0 scale, have met undergraduate prerequisites for their major and minor fields, have met departmental admission requirements, and have submitted satisfactory GRE/GMAT(MBA only) scores.
-The minimum requirements for regular status are two of the following:
+Regular Status: Applicants may be admitted to the Graduate School on regular status if they have earned a baccalaureate degree from a regionally accredited institution with a grade point average (GPA) of 2.50 on all undergraduate work pursued based on a 4.0 scale, have met undergraduate prerequisites for their major and minor fields, have met departmental admission requirements, and have submitted satisfactory GRE/GMAT (MBA only) scores.
+For an applicant to be admitted regularly, they must have a minimum 2.50 cumulative undergraduate grade point average and one of the following

-- Minimum GRE (verbal + quantitative) score of 750 or GMAT of 450 (MBA only); and - Minimum cumulative GPA of 2.5 (based on a 4.0 scale); and - Minimum formula score of 1875 (GPA GRE) or 1000 (GPA 200 + GMAT).
+- Minimum GRE (verbal + quantitative) score of 750 or GMAT of 450 (MBA only): - Minimum formula score of 1875 (GPA GRE) or 1000 (GPA 200 + GMAT).

 Please note, college/program admission requirements may be higher than Graduate School requirements.
+It is possible for an applicant to be regularly admitted to the Graduate School, but not to the program of their choice.